shansong1/REAF_MANGROVE/README.md

 The detailed tutorial of R installation can be found via https://techvidvan.com/tutorials/install-r/.
 The entire installation process is expected to take 5-10 minutes.

 # code
-figures.Rmd --- code to create Fig. 1-4, Fig. S1-6, Fig. S8, Fig. S10, Table S1-S4, and Table S7
+figures.Rmd --- code to create Fig. 1-4, Fig. S1-7, Fig. S9-10, Fig. S12, Table S1-S4, and Table S7

-Please make sure file 'Supplementary Data.csv', 'EEZ_mangroveloss_final.csv', 'Supplementary Data of Fig. S6.csv' and 'implement_cost.csv' was under the same path as the Rmd file.
+Please make sure file 'Supplementary Data.csv', 'EEZ_mangroveloss_final.csv', 'Supplementary Data of Fig. S9.csv', 'implement_cost.csv' and 'carbonprice.csv' was under the same path as the Rmd file.